Free · Self-paced · Ages 5–12

 Sikhi Summer

-A free summer journey through Sikhi for kids — one story, one Shabad, something to make and something to do, every day.
-About 15 minutes.
+Free summer activities to keep your kids busy over the school holidays — a story, a Shabad, something to make and something to do, every day.
+About 15 minutes, at home.
 No sign-up, no pressure.

 Free No ads Made by Sikh parents